gitter-badger/WAM/README.md

 ------------------
 1. Clone the repository.
 2. Copy `green_lib.sh`, `wam.sh`, and `wam.py to your` home directory.
+	* It might be better to symlink them there, actually.
 3. Create the `~/.cache/WAM`, `~/.cache/WAM/addon_list`, and `~/.cache/WAM/addons` directories.